krystof-hruby/better-unity-script-templates/README.md

 As default, Unity only provides a single C# Script template (MonoBehaviour class).
 This project provides better Unity Script templates to make creating different types of scripts easier.

 ## :pushpin: How does it work
 When creating a new C# Script inside the Uniy Assets folder, several options are now provided.
-These include for example a struct, an interface, a MonoBehaviour class, or a ScriptableObject class.
-The Blank folder contains a single template with no code.
+These include for example a `struct`, an `interface`, a `MonoBehaviour` class, or a `ScriptableObject` class.
+The Blank folder contains a single template with no pre-generated code.

 ## :bookmark_tabs: Instructions for use
 The templates are specifically named and formatted .txt files (nothing needs to be installed).
 Unity only needs to find these files at a specific location and they will be automatically read and loaded.